OSCNWeb/oscn-news/_posts/carousel/2020-10-26-oklahoma-judicial-center-notice.md

 The Judicial Center will be closed Tuesday, October 27, 2020, due to the forecast for additional freezing temperatures and sleet/rain overnight.

+The Judicial Center will be closed Wednesday, October 28, 2020, due to the forecast for additional freezing temperatures and sleet/rain overnight.

-Pursuant to Oklahoma Supreme Court Rule 1.3, filing deadlines falling on October 27, 2020, are extended to Wednesday, October 28, 2020.
+Pursuant to Oklahoma Supreme Court Rule 1.3, filing deadlines falling on October 28, 2020, are extended to Thursday, October 29, 2020.